ZikangZhou/HiVT/README.md

 @inproceedings{zhou2022hivt,
-  title={HiVT: Hierarchical Vector Transformer for Multi-Agent Motion Prediction}, author={Zhou, Zikang and Ye, Luyao and Wang, Jianping and Wu, Kui and Lu, Kejie}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition}, pages={8823--8833}, year={2022}
+  title={HiVT: Hierarchical Vector Transformer for Multi-Agent Motion Prediction}, author={Zhou, Zikang and Ye, Luyao and Wang, Jianping and Wu, Kui and Lu, Kejie}, booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)}, year={2022}
 }
 ```